7th Tank Battalion "M.O. Di Dio": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags, respectively in the case of cavalry units, their own standard.
 On 31 October 1975, the 8th Bersaglieri Regiment was disbanded and the next day the regiment's VII Tank Battalion in Vivaro became an autonomous unit and was renamed 7th Tank Battalion "M.O.
 Di Dio".
 As part of the reform tank and armored battalions were named for officers, soldiers and partisans of the tank speciality, who had served in World War II and been awarded Italy's highest military honor the Gold Medal of Military Valor.
-The 7th Tank Battalion was named for Lieutenant Alfredo Di Dio, who, while serving as a tank instructor in the 1st Tank Infantry Regiment, requested on 8 September 1943, the day the Armistice of Cassibile was announced, that the 1st Tank Infantry Regiment fight fight invading German forces.
+The 7th Tank Battalion was named for Lieutenant Alfredo Di Dio, who, while serving as a tank instructor in the 1st Tank Infantry Regiment, requested on 8 September 1943, the day the Armistice of Cassibile was announced, that the 1st Tank Infantry Regiment fight invading German forces.
 When his request was denied, Alfredo Di Dio together with his brother Officer Cadet Antonio Di Dio formed one of the first partisan units in Piedmont.
 On 13 February 1944, Antonio Di Dio and Captain Filippo Beltrami of the 27th Artillery Regiment "Cuneo" were killed in a firefight with the German 12th SS Police Regiment in Megolo.
 On 12 October 1944, also Alfredo Di Dio died in combat against German troops in Gola di Finero.
 All three men, Captain Filippo Beltrami, Lieutenant Alfredo Di Dio, and Officer Cadet Antonio Di Dio, were posthumously awarded Italy's highest military honor the Gold Medal of Military Valor.

 On the same day, 1 November 1975, the 8th Bersaglieri Regiment's III Bersaglieri Battalion and XII Bersaglieri Battalion became also autonomous units and were renamed 3rd Bersaglieri Battalion "Cernaia", respectively 26th Bersaglieri Battalion "Castelfidardo".
 The two battalions were assigned, together with the 7th Tank Battalion "M.O.
 Di Dio", to the 8th Mechanized Brigade "Garibaldi", which was formed on the same date by reorganizing the command of the 8th Bersaglieri Regiment.
 The 7th Tank Battalion "M.O.
 Di Dio" consisted of a command, a command and services company, and three tank companies with M60A1 Patton main battle tanks.
 The battalion fielded now 434 men (32 officers, 82 non-commissioned officers, and 320 soldiers).